fiberplane/fp-bindgen/README.md

 # fp-bindgen

-Macros for generating WebAssembly bindings.
+Bindings generator for full-stack WASM plugins.

 ## Comparison to other "bindgen" tools